 - Day 33: Investigator notified about births, male/female numbers.
 Investigator is responsible for turning in an animal order form for these mice to Veterinary Medicine at this time

 - Day 45: Wean and transfer all pups born from injections to the investigator (upon receipt of signed order from Veterinary Medicine)

 - Obtain authorization for animal research from the Office of Research Administration (animal protocol coordinator at Ext.
 2-3220).
 The facility cannot initiate any experiment without an authorized animal research protocol number.

-- Schedule an appointment with Jan Parker-Thornburg (713-745-2654, or e-mail firstname.lastname@example.org) to set up an injection date, for protocols on how to prepare the plasmid DNA and for other requisite forms for service
+- Schedule an appointment with Jan Parker-Thornburg (713-745-2654, or e-mail firstname.lastname@example.org) to set up an injection date and for protocols on how to prepare the plasmid DNA

 - Demonstrate the ability to detect a single copy of the gene of interest in the background of genomic DNA.
 Protocols for determining copy level standards can be found at The University of Michigan's TAMC Transgene copy standards Web site.
 For protocols on how to incorporate these standards into a PCR or Southern analysis, please go to PCR analysis.